yogurt-foundation/yogurt-css-documentation/src/font-smoothing.md

 ## Font Smoothing

-Utility for sets the antialiasing of the font.
+Utilities for sets the antialiasing of the font.

 ### Class